Projective and polynomial superflows. I: Unramified flows

 If a flow $\phi$ is ramified, there are several ways to demonstrate this.
 For example, we can find a suitable birational transformation $\ell$ ($1$-homogeneous in a projective flow case if we want to end up with a projective flow), such that $\ell^{-1}\circ\phi\circ\ell$, if expanded as

 has one of the functions $w_{j}$ certainly ramified.
 Functions $w_{j}$ are found by solving inductivelly differential equations.
 This was our method in \cite{alkauskas-un} to find ramification of many flows with a vector field given by a pair of quadratic forms.
 Some of these turned out to have ramifications of algebraic, some - of logarithmic type.
-However, if the flow is indeed unramified, it might take some ingenuity to demonstrate this. \begin{Example} If $f\in Cr_{n}(\mathbb{R})$ (a birational transformation of the affine space), then for a fixed $a\in\mathbb{R}^{n}$, sure,
+However, if the flow is indeed unramified, it might take some ingenuity to demonstrate this.
+Of course, this duplicity in the degree of hardship in demonstrating two opposite phenomena pervades many branches of mathematics. \begin{Example} If $f\in Cr_{n}(\mathbb{R})$ (a birational transformation of the affine space), then for a fixed $\m{a}\in\mathbb{R}^{n}$, sure,

 is an unramified flow, given by a collection of rational functions.
 For projective case, Theorem \ref{mthm} describes all projective rational flows. \end{Example} \begin{Example} Consider the $1$-dimensional vector field $\varpi(x)=x(x+1)$.
 It generates the flow